-Sometimes you just need to connect some device to COM port, but computer don’t have one especially laptop.
-There are two ways – go and buy USB â€“ COM adapter or build one.
-So if you decided to build USB to COM(RS232) adapter, there is one of solutions.
+Sometimes you need to connect some device to a COM port, but the computer doesn’t have one, especially a laptop.
+There are two ways – go and buy a USB to COM adapter or build one.
+So if you decided to build a USB to COM(RS232) adapter, there is one solution.